aptise/peter_sslers/README.md

 * `/.well-known/acme-challenge` - directory
 * `/.well-known/public/whoami` - URL prints host
-* `/.well-known/admin` - admin tool THIS EXPLORES PRIVATE KEYS ON PURPOSE
+* `/.well-known/admin` - admin tool IMPORTANT - THIS EXPOSES PRIVATE KEYS ON PURPOSE

 # Just a friendly reminder:

-THE ADMIN TOOL SHOULD NOT BE PUBLICLY ACCESSIBLE.
+THE ADMIN TOOL SHOULD NEVER BE PUBLICLY ACCESSIBLE.
-YOU SHOULD ONLY RUN IT ON YOUR PRIVATE NETWORK
+YOU SHOULD ONLY RUN IT ON A PRIVATE NETWORK

-By default, the production.ini file won't even run the admin tools.  that is how serious I am about telling you to be careful!
+By default, the production.ini file won't even run the admin tools.  that is how serious we are about telling you to be careful!

 # why/how?

-The purpose of this package is to enable certificate management in systems where one or more of the following apply:
+Again, the purpose of this package is to enable certificate management in systems where one or more of the following apply:

 * you have a lot of domains
 * you have a lot of machines